ysBach/NICpolpy/README.md

 * photutils >= 0.7
 * ccdproc >= 1.3

+Simply do

+    $ pip install nicpolpy

+or if you prefer conda install:
 ```
 # On terminal
 conda install -c astropy astropy astroquery photutils ccdproc astroscrappy